superfly/docs/rails/getting-started/migrate-from-heroku.html.md

 By default Heroku deployments are kicked off via the `git push heroku` command.
 Fly works a bit differently by kicking of deployments via `fly deploy`—git isn't needed to deploy to Fly.
 The advantage to this approach is your git history will be clean and not full of commits like `git push heroku -am "make app work"` or `git push heroku -m "ok it will really work this time"`.

-To achieve the desired `git push` behavior, we recommend setting up `fly deploy` as the final command in your continious integration pipeline, as outlined for Github in the [Continuous Deployment with Fly and GitHub Actions](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) docs.
+To achieve the desired `git push` behavior, we recommend setting up `fly deploy` as the final command in your continious integration pipeline, as outlined for GitHub in the [Continuous Deployment with Fly and GitHub Actions](https://fly.io/docs/app-guides/continuous-deployment-with-github-actions/) docs.

 #### Release phase tasks